 I’m sure you’ve already heard/ read that Whistler is one of the best ski destinations in the world.
-And in Summer you can enjoy downhill mountain biking or kayaking in its many lakes.
+And in Whistler in Summer, you can enjoy downhill mountain biking or kayaking in its many lakes.
 You can even try your hand at the very unique sports of bobsledding and axe-throwing in Whistler.
-There are just so many unique things to do in Whistler!
-In Winter, the town almost triples its population, with young people flocking from Australia and the UK predominantly, to call this ‘Winter Wonderland’ their temporary home.
+There are just so many unique things to do in Whistler in winter!
+In Winter, the town almost triples its population, with young people flocking from Australia and the UK predominantly to call this ‘Winter Wonderland’ their temporary home.

 If you’re interested in applying for a Working Holiday Visa to Canada, read all my detailed instructions!